 “The Germans know their lagers for sure!” he says.

 This doesn’t mean Heads of Noosa only brew German styles, though.
 Lance, who does the lion’s share of the brewing, puts his own take on styles and is always thinking of the modern Australian drinker.

-The core range is made up of four beers: the Japanese Lager, with delicate flavours and a dry finish; Summer Dusk, a malty amber lager that shines in the glass with a rosy hue; Lager 3.5, a sensible and sessionable mid-strength; and the complex and caramelly Bock.
+The core range is made up of four beers: the Japanese Style Lager, with delicate flavours and a dry finish; Amber Lager, a malty amber lager that shines in the glass with a rosy hue; Lager 3.5, a sensible and sessionable mid-strength; and the complex and caramelly Bock.
 All of them are filtered so they’re bright and glittering like gemstones, and between them they picked up a fistful of medals at their first Australian International Beer Awards (and keep racking up more).

 As with any beer, there’s something special about drinking it at the source, so visit the brewery if you’re able.
 The spacious taproom has polished concrete floors and a white marble bar stretching out like the sand on Sunrise Beach.